Instant asset write-off is a tax topic, not a loan product.

 Prepare the file

-Quotes, bank statements, invoices, BAS, contracts or property/asset details may help.
+Quotes, bank statements, invoices, BAS, contracts or property and asset details may help.

-Compare repayments, fees, term, security and risks before accepting any lender offer.
+Compare repayments, fees, term, security and risks before accepting lender terms.

 Common questions